gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

 So as we can see that out of the 1000 students in the dataset, 518 are female and 482 are male.
-Thus the ratio of male and female students are almost uniform.
+Thus the ratio of male and female students are almost same which is good.
 Now we will try to findout how did the male & female students performed when compared to each other.

 ```python